bobtfish/AWSnycast/README.md

 Makes a TCP connection against the destination on a port.
 Optionally sends data and checks returned data.

-Takes a number of parameters:
+Takes a number of config parameters:

   * port - required, the port number to connect on
   * send - optional, a string to send to the remote side
   * expect - optional, a string to expect back in the response from the remote side
   * ssl - optional, a bool for if to use TLS to connect
-  * certPath - path to a certificate
+  * certPath - optional, path to a file containing a certificate
-  * cert - just put the certificate in config
+  * cert - optional, the certificate as a string
   * skipVerify - optional, a bool which if true will skip certificate verification
   * serverName - FIXME